perez987/XMLFolderStructure/DOCS/DOCUMENTATION.md

 - Guards against nil directory
 - Counts total items and calculates directory size using XMLGenerator
 - Determines if syntax highlighting should be used (based on 10,000 item threshold)
-- Shows warning dialog if directory has more than 10,000 items
 - Calls performGenerateXML() to proceed with generation

 ###### performGenerateXML()